turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 *  Craft a Terminal portfolio that showcases your technical skills, accomplishments, and personal brand.

-### Resume Review
+### Optimizing Your Resume for Applicant Tracking Systems

-In mod 3, it is important to ensure that your resume and other career materials, such as LinkedIn, are ATS-friendly.
-Doing so will increase your chances of being found in recruiter searches and getting past applicant tracking systems.
+Most companies, including 90% of Fortune 500, use Applicant Tracking Systems (ATS) to process your resume.
+The ATS will scan your resume, score your qualifications based on the job description, and rank your application accordingly.
+These systems may miss candidates like you.
+Jobscan helps to increase your chances of getting pass the ATS screening.

+94% of recruiters use LinkedIn to search for candidates.
+Jobscan scores your LinkedIn profile based on its curated keywords, completed fields, headlines, summaries, and work experience.

-To help you develop a strong resume and LinkedIn profile,  watch these two-minute videos about Jobscan and the ATS.
+Watch these two-minute videos to learn more about the ATS and Jobscan.
 * Video Tutorial [Resume Optimization](https://www.jobscan.co/video-jobscan-tutorial)

+Optimize your LinkedIn profile for candidate searches
 * Video Tutorial [LinkedIn Optimization](https://www.jobscan.co/video-linkedin-optimization)

 Next,